MicroStrategy/rest-api-docs/docs/common-workflows/manage-time-zone-objects/retrieve-a-time-zones-definition.md

 ---
-title: Retrieve a Time Zone's Definition
+title: Retrieve a timezone's definition
-description: You can use REST APIs to retrieve the definition for a time zone through the Modeling service.
+description: You can use REST APIs to retrieve the definition for a timezone through the Modeling service.
 This topic includes the following workflows.
 ---

 :::tip